twilker/cp-zkp/README.md

 At this point I did it hackathon style.
 Meaning choosing the fastest way to the desired result.
 From this point on I concentrated on the aspects relevant for develoing production ready code.

 - Use traits to abstract structs in preparation for testing
+- Write integration tests for core use case.
+This allows me to do refactorings without breaking it.

+# Improvments

+- Integration tests as gherkin tests with [cucumber-rs](https://cucumber-rs.github.io/cucumber/current/)